Israel-UAE Deal More About Iran, Less About the Palestinians

 The Israeli-UAE agreement sent shockwaves through the Middle East.

-Prof. Eytan Gilboa, a senior research associate at the Begin-Sadat Center for Strategic Studies, told The Media Line that the deal was more about a shared desire to counter and contain Iran’s influence in the region, and less about the Palestinian issue.
+Prof. Eytan Gilboa, a senior research associate at Bar-Ilan University’s Begin-Sadat Center for Strategic Studies, told The Media Line that the deal was more about a shared desire to counter and contain Iran’s influence in the region, and less about the Palestinian issue.

 “The answer to this is a counter-alliance; a new strategic alliance, based from the Gulf states and including Saudi Arabia, Egypt, Jordan and Israel,” he said.